-- Unplug the power cord from the power outlet before transporting or cleaning the unit.
-To unplug, grasp the mold near the outlet and pull the cord in a direction parallel to the floor (not at an angle). - Do not attempt to push the unit manually with the drive wheel engaged and the "On/Drive Off/Manual" switch in the On position.
+- Unplug the power cord from the power outlet before transporting or cleaning the unit. - Do not attempt to push the unit manually with the drive wheel engaged and the "On/Drive Off/Manual" switch in the On position.
 The unit will be difficult to push and injury could result.